johnmholmes/Arduino_ESP32_LCC_Journey/README.md

 Page updated 4/11/24

-## We have an issue with the examples at the moment with some changes we have made in the last week has broken the Can side of things.
-We hope to have an update in the next day or two.
+## We have an issue with the examples at the moment, with some changes we have made in the last week.
+Which has broken the Can side of things.

 - If you are using version 0.1.0 the two example files will compile now.
 AVR2ServoNIO & AVR2ServoNIO_NoCan